TahleeJ/step2020/README.md

-This repo contains Tahlee's portfolio and STEP projects
+This repo contains Tahlee's portfolio and STEP projects.